 Laboring and delivering your baby in water is a choice many mothers should consider.
-While you still may have questions and feel nervous about birthing in water, be sure to consider the many benefits of laboring in water and know you can get out when you start pushing or when birth is imminent and still take advantage of most, if not all, of the advantages of the water.
+While you still may have questions and feel nervous about birthing in water, be sure to consider the many benefits of laboring in water and know you can get out when you start pushing and still take advantage of most, if not all, of the advantages of the water.

 Disclaimer: Pregnancy by Design’s information is not a substitute for professional medical advice or treatment.
 Always ask your healthcare provider about any health concerns you may have.

 Bovbjerg, M. L., Cheyney, M., & Caughey, A. B. (2021).
 Maternal and neonatal outcomes following waterbirth: a cohort study of 17 530 waterbirths and 17 530 propensity score-matched land births.
 BJOG : an international journal of obstetrics and gynaecology, 10.1111/1471-0528.17009.

 Bovbjerg, M. L., Cheyney, M., & Everson, C. (2016).
 Maternal and Newborn Outcomes Following Waterbirth: The Midwives Alliance of North America Statistics Project, 2004 to 2009 Cohort.
 Journal of midwifery & women’s health, 61(1), 11–20. https://doi.org/10.1111/jmwh.12394

 Cassidy, T. (2006).
 Birth: The surprising history of how we are born.
 New York: New Grove.